Mi MIX 2S With Improved Cameras Is the New Xiaomi Flagship Smartphone

 Why Game of Thrones Creators Writing Star Wars Might Be a Bad, Bad Idea

-Xiaomi Mi MIX 2S was launched in China on Tuesday.
-As expected, Xiaomi has avoided the iPhone X-like notch in the display, retaining the bottom panel position of the front camera, but has gone with the vertical dual rear camera design.
+Mi MIX 2S has been unveiled as the new flagship smartphone of popular Chinese brand Xiaomi in its home market.
+As expected, the company has avoided the iPhone X-like notch with the Mi MIX 2S display, retaining the bottom panel position of the front camera, but has gone with the vertical dual rear camera design.
 The Mi MIX 2S sports a ceramic body, is curved on all four sides, and supports Qi wireless charging.
 It also comes with a fingerprint scanner on the rear panel, with Xiaomi clearly eschewing the in-display fingerprint sensor that fellow Chinese company Vivo recently brought to the masses with the X21 and X20 Plus UD smartphones.

-The company is also touting the use of AI features in the Mi MIX 2S camera app, giving users such capabilities as 'dynamic Bokeh' and scene recognition.
+The company is also touting the use of AI features in the camera app, giving users such capabilities as 'dynamic Bokeh' and scene recognition.
 The smartphone also supports Google's ARCore.
-The Mi MIX 2S also comes with its own voice assistant.
+The smartphone also comes with its own voice assistant.
 Finally, another highlight feature is real-time translation of text including instant currency conversion.

 The Xiaomi Mi MIX 2S price starts at CNY 3,299 (roughly Rs.
 34,200) for the 6GB RAM and 64GB inbuilt storage variant, going up to CNY 3,599 (roughly Rs.
 37,300) for the 6GB RAM and 128GB inbuilt storage, and CNY 3,999 (roughly Rs.
 41,400) for the top-end model with 8GB RAM and 256GB inbuilt storage.
 It will be available in Black and White colour variants.
+Of course, the Mi MIX 2S price in India is not yet known, and fans will have to wait for the handset's launch in the country to find that out.
 The top-end model will be bundled with a wireless charger.
 The wireless charger has been priced at CNY 99 (roughly Rs.
 1,000).
 Pre-bookings open today, March 27, while the smartphone will go on sale from April 3.

 The dual-SIM (Nano) Mi MIX 2S runs MIUI 9, and bears a 5.99-inch full-HD+ (1080x2160 pixels) in an 18:9 aspect ratio and with a pixel density of 403ppi.
 It supports the DCI-P3 colour gamut.
 It is powered by the Qualcomm Snapdragon 845 SoC coupled with the Adreno 630 GPU, and either 6GB or 8GB of LPDDR4X RAM.